 Graduates of Jewish Studies find it relatively easy to find work in the Jewish cultural sector and Jewish heritage and expertise sector, both in Amsterdam and elsewhere.
 The programme provides a thorough knowledge of Jewish cultural history, a solid grasp of original sources and the ability to relate these sources to historical and contemporary questions and debates.

-The programme specifically aims at graduate students who wish to prepare for a PhD in Jewish studies or consider a career in the Jewish heritage sector (Jewish libraries, archives and museums) or continue their career in an international academic environment.
+The programme offers great opportunities for graduate students who wish to prepare for a PhD in Jewish studies or consider a career in the Jewish heritage sector (Jewish libraries, archives and museums).
 Graduates are also perfectly equipped for various other professions that require academic knowledge and skills, including: the publishing sector, translation work, education, journalism, media, and policy making (government, NGO).